List of Serious Pregnancy Problems and Complications, a Pregnant Woman Encounter in the First 12 Weeks of Pregnancy (First Trimester)?

 2) Molar Pregnancy – Overgrowth of placental tissue

 It’s very rare to have a molar pregnancy, it happened when a fetus doesn’t form properly in the mother’s womb and the baby is not developed.
-If you continue with the molar pregnancy, then the chances of having an abnormal baby are more and maybe cannot survive.
+If you continue with the molar pregnancy, then the chances of having an abnormal baby are, and maybe cannot survive.

-Miscarriage means losing your back before the 20th weeks of Pregnancy.
+Miscarriage means losing your back before the 20th week of Pregnancy.
 The most common signs of miscarriage are vaginal bleeding and abdominal pain early in pregnancy.
-There are many types of Miscarriage like:-
+There are many types of Miscarriage:-

 - Threatened Miscarriage